J. D. Salinger: Second marriage, family, and spiritual beliefs

-Nancy Clark Reynolds had been a love interest of Salinger.

 Last publications and Maynard relationship

-Salinger published Franny and Zooey in 1961, and Raise High the Roof Beam, Carpenters and Seymour: An Introduction in 1963.
+Salinger published Franny and Zooey in 1961 and Raise High the Roof Beam, Carpenters and Seymour: An Introduction in 1963.
 Each book contained two short stories or novellas published in The New Yorker between 1955 and 1959, and were the only stories Salinger had published since Nine Stories.
 On the dust jacket of Franny and Zooey, Salinger wrote, in reference to his interest in privacy: "It is my rather subversive opinion that a writer's feelings of anonymity-obscurity are the second most valuable property on loan to him during his working years."

 On September 15, 1961, Time magazine devoted its cover to Salinger.
 In an article that profiled his "life of recluse", the magazine reported that the Glass family series "is nowhere near completion ...
 Salinger intends to write a Glass trilogy."
 But Salinger published only one other thing after that: "Hapworth 16, 1924", a novella in the form of a long letter by seven-year-old Seymour Glass to his parents from summer camp.
 His first new work in six years, the novella took up most of the June 19, 1965, issue of The New Yorker, and was universally panned by critics.
-Around this time, Salinger had isolated Claire from friends and relatives and made her—in Margaret Salinger's words—"a virtual prisoner."
+Around this time, Salinger had isolated Claire from friends and relatives and made her—in Margaret Salinger's words—"a virtual prisoner".
 Claire separated from him in September 1966; their divorce was finalized on October 3, 1967.